ruhlmcu/Intro-To-AR-using-ARFoundation/REAME.md

 The purpose of this lesson is to create the environment we will use to develop and test our cross platform demo app.

-The course does not cover:

-1. Code version control of code.
-You may want to investigate GitHub and GitHub Desktop.
-1. Magic Leap development.
-1. HoloLens development.

-The installation of Visual Studio Code (a development code editor) is included for convenience.
-Unity3D allows for the editing of C# code and other text through an external editor.
-I have found that Visual Studio Code integrates very well and has several convenient extensions for C#.

 This lesson relies on 3rd party tutorials to support the installation process rather than repeat the instructions here.
 This will not be a common practice in this course, however, there are excellent installation tutorials already available from the software companies
 ### Install Unity Hub and Unity Editor